Alfa 159 Gearbox Cooler Modification

 IMG_1026

-And we took off the Laminova cooler to see what the options were.
+And we took off the original Laminova cooler to see what the options were.
 After some initial head scratching we decided what we needed to do was to use the existing cooler as a plate to weld on some BSP fittings, so Ned grabbed the biggest grinder he could find and proceeded to destroy the unit in the name of research!

 IMG_1034